Our latest report, carried out alongside The Children’s Society, reveals that two...

-In 2016, we published research which shows that 2.1 million people were stuck in their overdraft for the whole year.
+In 2016, we published research which shows that 2.1 million people were stuck being overdrawn for the whole year.
 Sound familiar?
 We should be able to help.
 [At the end of 2018, we’re seeing even more of our clients being stuck in this cycle]

 Our research about overdrafts revealed that many people are constantly overdrawn, locked in a cycle of borrowing that’s hard to break free from.
 Overdrafts are meant to be dipped into occasionally to help with a short-term problem, but millions are relying on them to cover basic living costs.

 But what can you do to try and get ‘back in the black’?
 How to get out of overdraft debt?
 We investigate four steps you can take to help.

 4 steps to get out of overdraft debt